LuCeHe/slurm-emission/README.md

 ```

-The output of this script will be a sh file that will contain all the jobs, and if `mock_send=False`, the following jobs will be submitted:
+The output of this script will be a sh file that will be used by all the jobs, and if `mock_send=False`, the following jobs will be submitted:

 ```commandline
 Number jobs: 16/16